FreeMasen/wasm_tutorial/docs/steps/04-hello-world-library.md

 ## Compartmentalize

 <div class="explain">
-<p>In addition to the binary application type rust also offers a library application type.</p>
+<p>In addition to building applications in Rust you can also build libraries, code that can be used by other Rust applications.</p>

 <p>If we were starting from 0, we could use the command <code>cargo new --lib hello_world</code> to create a new library but for simplicity lets just add a library to this project.
 We can do that by adding a <code>lib.rs</code> file to the <code>src</code> folder.</p>
 <p>In that file we are going to write our first two rust functions, they'll look like this.</p>